RetroPie/RetroPie-Docs/docs/Setting-up-a-PS4-controller.md

 ![Dualshock 4 controller](http://i.imgur.com/YgFJL00.jpg)

 The Sony PlayStation 4 Dualshock 4 is a very well made controller.
 It feels solid and has an excellent D-Pad.
-It has wireless functionality and can charge its internal battery with a Micro USB cable.
+It has wireless functionality and can charge its internal battery via Micro USB.

 There are a few ways to use the Dualshock 4 with the Raspberry Pi: